SciTools/cube_browser/doc/browsing_cubes/intro.rst

 Browsing Cubes
 ==============

-The Cube Browser package offers a user interface which allows you to visualize your Iris cubes in a Jupyter notebook.
+The Cube Browser package offers a user interface which allows you to visualize your `Iris cubes <http://scitools.org.uk/iris/docs/latest/userguide/iris_cubes.html>`_ in a Jupyter notebook.
-It utilizes Python and the Matplotlib, Iris and Cartopy libraries while offering the additional functionality of plotting an entire cube without having to slice it.
+Cube Browser utilizes Python and the Matplotlib, Iris and Cartopy libraries while offering the additional functionality of plotting an entire cube without having to slice it.

 You can make use of the Cube Browser library to write a short notebook to display your Iris cube data.
-There are several advantages of using this approach, but the main advantage is flexibility in the options you can apply to each plot.
+There are several advantages of using this approach, most notably the flexibility in the options you can apply to each plot and the relative ease with which you can achieve this.
 Additionally, if you know what plots you would like and how you would like them laid out, this is a very quick way of producing your plots and exploring your cube data.
+You can also apply the same notebook to many different data sets at different times or with different customizations.

 Making Your Plots
 -----------------